Fatehpur district: Culture

-Korari is archaeologically important.
+Kora is archaeologically important.
 It has two brick temples with intricate carvings on the outer faces; each panel has a different design.
 One temple is tilted in its axis about four degrees.

 Bhitaura is situated on the bank of the Ganges where the river flows to the north; this is significant to the Hindu religion.
 This site is also where Saint Bhrigu was worshipped, giving it the name Bhrigu Thaura.
 The ghats of Bhitaura and Asani were described as sacred in the puranas.

 Dhata is famous for its statue of Ravana and the Temple of Dadua in Kabraha.
 Dhata is located at the end of Fatehpur district and consists of twelve Purvas.